vekatze/neut/book/src/statements.md

 }
 ```

-### Normal Entry
+### Regular Entry

-A normal entry in `import` is something like `this.item.bar {some-func, other-func}` or `sample.buz`.
+A regular entry in `import` is something like `this.item.bar {some-func, other-func}` or `sample.buz`.

-A normal entry in `import` starts from the alias of the module (`this`, `sample`).
+A regular entry starts from the alias of the module (`this`, `sample`).
 The alias of the module is specified in `dependency` in `module.ens`.
-If the file that we want to import is inside the current module, we'll write `this`.
+If the file we want to import is inside the current module, we'll write `this`.

-The remaining part of the normal entry is the relative path from the source directory.
+The remaining part of the regular entry is the relative path from the source directory.
 For example, if we want to import `(source-dir)/item/bar`, we'll have to write `item.bar` after the alias of the module.

-A normal entry can be constructed by connecting the alias part and the path part by `.`.
+A regular entry can be constructed by concatenating the alias and the path with `.`.
 In the case of `this.item.bar`, the alias part is `this`, and the path part is `item.bar`.

-You can specify names in `{}` after each locator.
+You can specify names in `{}`.
 The names specified here can be used without qualifiers:

 ```neut
 import {